Recommended "must have" books on Chinese porcelain:

 This "Ginger Jar" is from the latter half of the 19th century.
 They are most often attributed to the Tongzhi (1862 - 1874) period of the Qing dynasty.

-The big character that embellishes both the body of the Jar and its interesting and unusual lid, is called a "double happiness mark" referring to the "wedded bliss".
+The big symbol that embellishes both the body of the Jar and its interesting and unusual lid, is an ornamental design called a "double happiness mark" referring to "wedded bliss".
+In Chinese it is referred to as shuangxi meaning "double xi (joy)".

 Your second Jar I think we should just refer to as a "Lidded Jar", since there is no tradition connected to it ever to have been made specifically to contain Ginger, as is the case with the one above.